Jxpro/custom-rustdesk/README.md

 ## Introduction

->   Note that if a certain ID is invalid and reset, please try more IDs.
-For example, on my Mac computer, IDs starting with 'mac' are all reset to other random ID.
+>   Note that if a certain ID is invalid and reset, it may be that the ID is too short or occupied, please try a different ID.

 中文文档: [README_CN.md](https://github.com/Jxpro/custom-rustdesk/blob/main/README_CN.md)